MarkusFenneKarlsen/BachelorMarkusEnes/README.md

-# BachelorMarkusEnes

-pip3 install numpy
+# Bachelor Thesis project by Markus & Enes

+This is the source code for our bachelor thesis project.

+You may download this whole repo as a zip file, extract it and then compile it.
+ICECCME.py is the file that runs the Jaiswal & Davidrajuh's algorithm.

+Depending on what kind of enviroment you run the Python code in, you might have to type something like this in the console: pip3 install numpy

-using numpy as a good matrix library for python, in order to get access to much of the same default functionality of as MATLAB.
+This project uses NumPy as a good matrix library for Python, in order to get access to much of the same default functionality as MATLAB.

-///////////////
-COMMENTS:

-Trenger vi bruke debug mode?
-MATLAB koden lager en "index_terminals" variabel som ikke brukes noen plass, hvorfor?
-"tree_vertice" er en variabel, men den kalles med å bruke length(tree_vertice), hvorfor?
-Masse unødvendige variabellagringer som ikke har en god grunn
-///////////////
+More info about NumPy:
 https://numpy.org/doc/stable/user/numpy-for-matlab-users.html